Python-PyQt/PyQt6-Docs/descriptions/QtCore/QObject-isSignalConnected-f.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qobject.py
     :lines: 489-494

-As the code snippet above illustrates, you can use this function to avoid emitting a signal that nobody listens to.
+As the code snippet above illustrates, you can use this function to avoid expensive initialization or emitting a signal that nobody listens to.
+However, in a multithreaded application, connections might change after this function returns and before the signal gets emitted.

 **Warning:** This function violates the object-oriented principle of modularity.
-However, it might be useful when you need to perform expensive initialization only if something is connected to a signal.
+In particular, this function must not be called from an override of :sip:ref:`~PyQt6.QtCore.QObject.connectNotify` or :sip:ref:`~PyQt6.QtCore.QObject.disconnectNotify`, as those might get called from any thread.